Recycling Bin Audit FAQs

 The presence or absence of contamination in bins.
 If contamination is found, the type will be recorded ip to determine trends within your area and be used for follow-up audits.
 The six types of contamination included are:

 Specific details such as product type/brand or personal information will not be collected.
 For example, a pizza box that has grease on it will be recorded as “food contamination.”

 No!
-Bin auditors will check for contamination by opening the lid of the recycling bin and looking for the presence of contamination.
-Bin auditors will not sort through any recycling or trash.
+Bin checkers will check for contamination by opening the lid of a recycling bin and looking for the presence of contamination.
+Bin checkers will not sort through any recycling or trash.

-The City of Morgantown Recycling Manager will be leading a group of trained volunteers to check bins ahead of the recycling truck.
-If you would like to volunteer for this, please sign up on ISERVE.
+The City of Morgantown’s Recycling Manager will be leading a group of trained volunteers to check bins ahead of the recycling truck.
 At a minimum, all volunteers will wear safety vests, mask, and gloves, practice social distancing measures, and complete a training before inspecting bins.

 An “Oops” tag is a tag that attaches to the handle of recycling bins.
 Contaminated bins will get an “Oops” tag with 1 or more checkboxes marked for 6 types of contamination.
 The backside will have a recycling guide outlining the “How Tos” and “Dos and Don’ts”.
 You can also download a guide here.

 Republic Services will not empty recycling bins with an Oops tag.
 When the contamination is removed, the bin will be emptied on the next regular pickup day.
 A bin inspector will check the bin before collection to verify removal of the contaminated items.
 Refunds for missed pickups will not be given if the recycling bin was not serviced due to contamination.